steven2358/Cantabria-beamer-template/README.md

 ﻿Cantabria Beamer template
 =========================

-Minimalist Beamer template used at the University of Cantabria (Santander, Spain).
+Minimalist Beamer template used at the University of Cantabria (Universidad de Cantabria, Santander, Spain).

 The latest version of this theme can be found on [GitHub](https://github.com/steven2358/cantabria-beamer-template).